jaeyk/jaeyk/README.md

 ### whoami?

 I am a computational social scientist, a PhD candidate in Political Science and a D-Lab Data Science Fellow at UC Berkeley.
-My primary research interest is political learning, organizing, and mobilization among marginalized populations using data science tools and techniques.
+I study political learning, organizing, and mobilization among marginalized populations using data science tools and techniques.
 I have also developed research software that makes it easy to use text data in social science research.